cicarulez/Mongo-Manager-Cli/README.md

     - **Change Password**: Update an existing user's password.
 After updating, you can change another password by responding **yes**.
     - **List Users**: View all registered users.

 ### Export Options
 - Select **2** to access the export options submenu:
     - **Export Data**: Export all documents from the specified collection to a JSON file.
+    - **Export Data to Excel**: Export all documents from the specified collection to an Excel file using an external API (only visible if `ENABLE_EXCEL_EXPORT=true` and requires the [Excel-JSON-Converter-API](https://github.com/cicarulez/Excel-JSON-Converter-API)).
     - **List Exported Files**: Display a list of previously exported files.

 ### Settings